Chicago Lawyers' Committee Submits Testimony for Two Key Voting Rights Bills

 SB 2273 Ends Illinois' Participation in Crosscheck

-This bill would prohibit Illinois from sharing any voter information with any interstate voter registration program other than the Electronic Registration Information Center (ERIC) – effectively ending Illinois’ participation in Crosscheck.
+This bill would limit Illinois from sharing voter information with any interstate voter registration program other than the Electronic Registration Information Center (ERIC) – moving towards ending Illinois’ participation in Crosscheck.

 Our testimony, submitted jointly with Asian Americans Advancing Justice-Chicago, Chicago Votes, Common Cause Illinois, and Illinois Coalition for Immigrant and Refugee Rights (ICIRR), makes the case for ending Illinois' reliance on Crosscheck, which poses unacceptable risks and hidden costs to the voting rights of citizens in Illinois and nationwide, as well as the integrity of the non-partisan election process.
 ERIC, which offers a more secure system than Crosscheck for the gathering and management of voter data and provides better oversight, promises to reduce these threats.